SlideRuleEarth/sliderule/targets/sliderule-lttng/trace.md

 ## II.
 Start and Stop a Trace

 1. To run a fully instrumented version of sliderule, run the `instrument_and_run.sh` script and pass it the same parameters you would `sliderule`.
 This script preloads wrappers for memory allocation and pthread mutex functions so that they can be correlated with other userspace traces.
+If you don't want the wrappers, and just want the sliderule provided traces, then just run `sliderule` as you normally would.

 2. To start a trace, run the `sudo create_trace.sh [kernel]` script.
 The "kernel" option will enable kernel level traces and is usefull when analyzing the trace with tracecompass.